quantumcore/maalik/README.md

 ##### Dynamic Payload System (DPS).
 Executes 'Payloads' in Memory using Reflective DLL Injection.
 The Payload is a 32 bit Reflective DLL, That carries out tasks after successful Injection.
+DLL output is written to a TEXT file named ``output.png`` which is used to smuggle output back to server, And also give the DLL Payload commands.

 ##### CMD Post Exploitation Commands (CMD)
 These are cmd commands that are useful in a post exploit situation.
 Not added in Feature list.